Skip to content

 Experiments made by Thomson for discovering the electron.

 Thomson performed a sequence of three types of experiments: the first type for analyzing that a charged particle was leaving the atom; the second one for determining that these particles had negative electric charge and the third one for calculating the value of their ratio charge/mass.
-His results were presented in a paper titled Cathode Rays, published in the journal Philosophical Magazine, 44, 293 (1897).
-Next Figure 2.1 is an adaptation of the original one taken from Thomson´s paper.
+His results were presented in a paper titled Cathode Rays, published in Philosophical Magazine, 44, 293 (1897).
+Next Figure 2.1 is an adaptation of the original drawing made by Thomson.

 (Image credit: adaptation by the authors of the image taken from CC Wikimedia Commons.)